bonustrack/mktcode/README.md

 [![Mktcodes's GitHub stats](https://github-readme-stats.vercel.app/api?username=mktcode&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

 **Disclaimer: I'm a creative person who sometimes just enjoys writing.
 What you are about to read is just a snapshot in time.
-I do not actually know who I am and what to believe.**
+I do not actually know who I am and what to believe and expression is always a very lossy form of compression.**

 I've been a software developer for 15 years now.
 I have worked as a freelancer and in different companies.
 I have always been able to choose my job and I can't remember ever being turned down after an interview.
 I am quite an all-rounder and I am always pretty good at everything I do.
 I learn quickly if I really want to, because I have a superpower.
 It's called enthusiasm!
 I hope that didn't sound too arrogrant but what I want to say is, you can become good at everything as long as you are enthusiastic about it.
 Actually, by now I should be relatively settled in life and financially independent.
 But my superpower is accompanied by a curse.
 I love to be creative.
 And I die when I have to surpress it.
 I've never worked in the same job for more than a year or two, sometimes only a few months.
 It just bores me.
 I can't work according to a certain routine and certainly not on somebody else's ideas, in a team with others, especially not when I realize they are just playing roles and do whatever the boss or some social convention tells them to do.